Buddy McDonald: Death

-After Marcia's death in 1996, Buddy McDonald moved to the retirement community of Leisure World, California in Seal Beach.
+After Marcia's death in 1996, Buddy McDonald moved to the retirement community of Leisure World in Seal Beach, California.
 He served as Chairman of the Board of Directors for the Southern California Drug and Alcohol Abuse Center and remained active in helping recovering alcoholics.

-McDonald suffered from congestive heart failure and died in his home on September 22, 2008 at 85.
+McDonald suffered from congestive heart failure and died in his home on September 22, 2008, at 85.